AdamPflug/express-brute/README.md

 `ExpressBrute` Instance Methods
 -------------------------------
 - `prevent(req, res, next)` Middleware that will bounce requests that happen faster than the current wait time by calling `failCallback`.
 Equivilent to `getMiddleware(null)`
 - `getMiddleware(options)`  Generates middleware that will bounce requests with the same `key` and IP address that happen faster than the current wait time by calling `failCallback`.
 	                        Also attaches a function at `req.brute.reset` that can be called to reset the counter for the current ip and key.
 This functions the the `reset` instance method, but without the need to explicitly pass the `ip` and `key` paramters
 	- `key`                 can be a string or alternatively it can be a `function(req, res, next)` that or calls `next`, passing a string as the first parameter.
 	- `failCallback`        Allows you to override the value of `failCallback` for this middleware
-	- `ignoreIp`      Disregard IP address when matching requests if set to true.
-Defaults to false.
+	- `ignoreIP`            Disregard IP address when matching requests if set to `true`.
+Defaults to `false`.
 - `reset(ip, key, next)`    Resets the wait time between requests back to its initial value.
 You can pass `null` for `key` if you want to reset a request protected by `protect`.
 - `getIPFromRequest(req)`   Uses the current proxy trust settings to get the current IP from a request object

 Built-in Failure Callbacks